-hydro-electric power is to continue at the Secord Dam, additional spillway capacity must be constructed."

-156. In 2020, the Four Lakes Operations Company was coordinating with Boyce to prepare a submittal to FERC, which reportedly includes a Probable Maximum Flood (PMF) study and a preliminary design of a new auxiliary spillway.
-The new spillway is initially being considered on the eastern side of the dam.

-157. Moreover, if the FERC license is revoked, modifications and improvements to the dam will still be necessary to meet State of Michigan dam safety requirements.

-D. Despite an ample record of the inadequate conditions at the Edenville Dam which posed a grave risk to human life and property, the State Defendants put the protection of wildlife over the protection of human life and property.

-158. While Boyce's license to operate the dam was revoked on September10, 2018, Boyce continued to own the Edenville Dam and thus still retainedliability for its condition.

-159. Starting September 25, 2018 (i.e. after FERC revoked the license for Edenville Dam), the State Defendants assumed regulatory and enforcement jurisdiction over the operation of the Edenville Dam in its ongoing prevailing condition, "as it relate[d] to dam safety and environmental matters."
-160. However, during this period, none of the State Defendants took any action to address the deterioration of the Edenville Dam and insufficient spillway capacity.
+- 173. In 2020, the Four Lakes Operations Company was coordinating with Boyce to prepare a submittal to FERC, which reportedly includes a Probable Maximum Flood (PMF) study and a preliminary design of a new auxiliary spillway.
+The new spillway is initially being considered on the eastern side of the dam. - 174.
+Moreover, if the FERC license is revoked, modifications and improvements to the dam will still be necessary to meet State of Michigan dam safety requirements. - D. Despite an ample record of the inadequate conditions at the Edenville Dam which posed a grave risk to human life and property, the State Defendants put the protection of wildlife over the protection of human life and property. - 175.
+While Boyce's license to operate the dam was revoked on September 10, 2018, Boyce continued to own the Edenville Dam and thus still retained liability for its condition. - 176.
+Starting September 25, 2018 (i.e. after FERC revoked the license for Edenville Dam), the State Defendants assumed regulatory and enforcement jurisdiction over the operation of the Edenville Dam in its ongoing prevailing condition, "as it relate[d] to dam safety and environmental matters." - 177.
+However, during this period, none of the State Defendants took any action to address the deterioration of the Edenville Dam and insufficient spillway capacity.

-161. While under FERC licensure, the Edenville Dam had long been considered potentially unsafe to downstream communities because its inadequate spillway capacity had rendered it barely able to satisfy one-half of the FERC 100% PMF standard.

-162. Rather than give credence to the years of documented findings that the spillways at the Edenville Dam were not sufficient to withstand the PMF, the State Defendants declared the dam and its spillways were in "fair structural condition."

-163. An authority called the Four Lakes Task Force was then created by resolutions passed in Midland and Gladwin Counties to administer and oversee the maintenance and operations of the four dams and reservoir.

-164. The Task Force dam safety engineers issued a memorandum on September 18, 2019 to Lucas Trumble, P.E., purportedly one of only three personnel responsible for administering and enforcing the dam safety laws and regulations for the State Defendants.
-The memorandum summarized the gate tests that Boyce's dam safety engineer had previously performed in the presence of the FLTF's dam engineers at the Edenville Dam on June 14, 2019.

-165. The memorandum emphasized that "[t]he original Edenville

-Hydroelectric project was designed with six radial gates to allow for normal operation and to release floodwaters when lake elevations begin to rise after a rainfall event.
+- 178. While under FERC licensure, the Edenville Dam had long been considered potentially unsafe to downstream communities because its inadequate spillway capacity had rendered it barely able to satisfy one-half of the FERC 100% PMF standard. - 179.
+Rather than give credence to the years of documented findings that the spillways at the Edenville Dam were not sufficient to withstand the PMF, the State Defendants declared the dam and its spillways were in "fair structural condition." - 180.
+An authority called the Four Lakes Task Force was then created by resolutions passed in Midland and Gladwin Counties to administer and oversee the maintenance and operations of the four dams and reservoir. - 181.
+The Task Force dam safety engineers issued a memorandum on September 18, 2019 to Lucas Trumble, P.E., purportedly one of only three personnel responsible for administering and enforcing the dam safety laws and regulations for the State Defendants.
+The memorandum summarized the gate tests that Boyce's dam safety engineer had previously performed in the presence of the FLTF's dam engineers at the Edenville Dam on June 14, 2019. - 182.
+The memorandum emphasized that "[t]he original Edenville operation and to release floodwaters when lake elevations begin to rise after a rainfall event.
 The [...]
 (FERC) requires that all high hazard dams be capable of safely passing 100% of the Probable Maximum Flood (PMF).
-EGLE requires safely passing the 1/2 PMF.
+EGLE requires safely passing the 1⁄2 PMF.
 Since the dam was designed and constructed prior to the time of FERC and EGLE regulation, the original design did not consider present day design capacity requirements."

+Hydroelectric project was designed with six radial gates to allow for normal